grymmjack/sanity-schema-graphviz-erd/README.md

 ## Supported Formats

-### Schema.club Format (Default)
+### Schema.club Format

-The current format used by this project.
-This is the default format and requires no additional configuration.
+The schema.club format provides a simplified, clean structure for schema definitions.
+This project was tested using real Sanity Studio schema data that was exported via `sanity schema extract` and then formatted in the schema.club JSON structure.

 **Example usage:**